-The smdba tool works with local PostgreSQL databases only, it will not work with remotely accessed databases, or Oracle databases.
+The smdba tool works with local PostgreSQL databases only, it does not work with remotely accessed databases, or Oracle databases.

-The smdba tool requires sudo access, in order to execute system changes.
+The smdba tool requires sudo access, to execute system changes.
 Ensure you have enabled sudo access for the admin user before you begin, by checking the /etc/sudoers file for this line: